forrest79/phpcs/readme.md

 ```

 - Default argument values are used only when needed to either express optional argument (only at the end of the list) or to allow passing null to a type hinted argument.
-   - Nullable types (`string|NULL`) are used to allow passing null to a type hinted argument and therefore default arguments are used only for optional arguments.
+   - Nullable types (`string|null`) are used to allow passing null to a type hinted argument and therefore default arguments are used only for optional arguments.
    - For scalar arguments default arguments are used only for optional arguments, not to allow passing nulls (see detailed example below).

 ```php